GRR: The Dollar-Based Retention Rate Explained

 While industry benchmarks offer valuable guidance, directly comparing your GRR to other companies can be tricky.
 Many publicly traded SaaS companies report NRR, but fewer report GRR.
 This makes apples-to-apples comparisons difficult.
 Even when you find GRR data, variations in calculation methods can skew the results.
 One company might calculate GRR based on monthly recurring revenue (MRR), while another uses annual recurring revenue (ARR).
 Different timeframes (monthly, quarterly, or annual) and the inclusion or exclusion of specific customer segments further complicate GRR comparisons.
 It's crucial to understand the specific calculation method used.
 If the methodologies aren't aligned, the comparison could be misleading.
 Focus on tracking your own GRR consistently over time to best understand your performance and identify trends.
 This internal benchmarking will provide more actionable insights than comparing your GRR to potentially misaligned data from other companies.

-Specific GRR and NRR Benchmarks for SaaS Companies
+SaaS GRR and NRR Benchmarks

 For most SaaS companies, a GRR of 90% or higher is considered ideal, indicating strong customer retention and a healthy recurring revenue base.
 This high benchmark reflects the importance of minimizing lost revenue from existing customers in a subscription-based model.
 Studies suggest a median GRR of around 91% for SaaS companies.
 Generally, 85–95% is considered good, while 95–100% is excellent.
 NRR benchmarks tend to be higher than GRR, as they include expansion revenue.
 A good NRR for SaaS companies is typically above 100%, indicating that the revenue generated from existing customers is growing, not just being maintained.
 However, just like with GRR, comparing NRR across companies requires careful consideration of the calculation methods used.
 For a deeper dive into SaaS metrics and benchmarks, explore resources like the HubiFi blog.

-How GRR Benchmarks Differ Across Industries
+How GRR Benchmarks Vary by Industry

 While SaaS businesses often aim for 90% or higher, other industries may have different benchmarks.
 For example, industries with shorter contract lengths or higher customer turnover might naturally have lower GRR targets.
 It's essential to compare your GRR against competitors in your specific industry for a more accurate performance assessment.
 Stripe emphasizes that understanding and improving GRR can inform strategic adjustments, increase attractiveness to stakeholders, and optimize resource allocation.
 Wall Street Prep clarifies that GRR focuses solely on revenue retained from existing customers, excluding any expansion revenue, which is captured by Net Revenue Retention (NRR).
 According to Cube Software, a good median NRR for private companies is around 104%.
 Analyzing both GRR and NRR gives you a comprehensive view of your revenue performance and helps identify opportunities for growth.